Blog

 Kidney Failure

-Kidney failure may result due to severe infection and dehydration during treatment with this medication.
+Kidney failure may result from severe infection and dehydration during chemotherapy treatment.
 Call your healthcare provider immediately if you develop:

 • Swelling of your face or body